yazz/VisualJS/README.md

 - Compojure, Ring, and Shoreleave for server side code
 - core.async for a client-side synchronous programming model

-Again, if you still wish to use the discontinued features then use an older version of the Coils framework from March 2015.
+Again, if you still wish to use the discontinued features then use an older version of the AppShare framework from March 2015.